 You are here

-After a period spent in the research group PercroSees in Pisa, he joins FBK in November 2016 as a Ph.D.
+After a period spent at S.Anna School working on electromechanical transducers, he joins FBK in November 2016 as a Ph.D.
 Student.
-He is currently focused on electrochemical energy conversion and storage, and exploitation of solar energy.
+He is currently focused on electrochemical energy conversion and storage.
 In the ARES unit he is working on the development of a Redox Flow Battery (RFB) based on organic compounds.